 While you're going north on Hwy 221 to get to the Parkway, you'll pass Linville Caverns.
 This underground 'museum' is well maintained, an unusual treat and worth the stop!

 To keep abreast of what is going on with various projects the county is working on, check out the website Rutherford Bound.

 Each year our towns hold spring and fall festivals, craft shows and so much more... for instance, you will not want to miss the Christmas Lights in Forest City!
-And Lake Lure hosts an annual Dirty Dancing festival (the movie was filmed here), plus there's an annual Soapbox Derby in downtown Rutherfordton.
+And the town of Lake Lure hosts an annual Dirty Dancing festival (the movie was filmed here), plus there's an annual Soapbox Derby in downtown Rutherfordton.
 With so many events each month all over this beautiful county, we think it's just easier to follow these links:

 Chimney Rock Park | Forest City, NC | Lake Lure, NC | Rutherfordton, NC